xyrilyn/Deal-Optimizer-Mod/README.md

 ## Configuration
 > [!TIP]
-> `[Mono-only]`: `SteamLibrary\steamapps\common\Schedule I\Mods\DealOptimizer\DealOptimizer_Config.json`
->
-> `[IL2CPP-only]`: `SteamLibrary\steamapps\common\Schedule I\UserData\MelonPreferences.cfg`

-* The configuration options below work for both versions of this mod - however, they are configured in different ways
+> The Melon Preferences file is located at `Schedule I\UserData\MelonPreferences.cfg`

 * For Mono:
-    * If the configuration file does not exist, it will be created on starting the game.
     * Exit the game.
-Manually edit `DealOptimizer_Config.json` in any text editor.
+Manually edit `MelonPreferences.cfg` in any text editor.
 Save the file and then run the game.
 * For IL2CPP:
-    * Method One: Exit the game.
+    * Method 1: Exit the game.
 Manually edit `MelonPreferences.cfg` in any text editor.
 Save the file and then run the game.
-    * Method Two: Install [Mod Manager Phone App mod](https://www.nexusmods.com/schedule1/mods/397) and use it to configure this mod.
+    * Method 2: Install [Mod Manager Phone App mod](https://www.nexusmods.com/schedule1/mods/397) and use it to configure this mod.

 | Options | Description | Default |
 | - | - | - |